Auddia/cicd/actions/build_and_publish_image/README.md

     name: Publish image to GCP with only a part of the secrets retrieved
     runs-on: ubuntu-latest
     steps:
-      - name: Setup GCloud SDK Staging Environment
+      - name: Setup GCloud SDK Environment
         id: gcp
         uses: 'Auddia/cicd/actions/setup_gcloud@<tag>'
         with: